chrislernunes/.dash_/README.md

 ## Abstract

 The above project is a stock analysis dashboard built using Dash, a Python framework for creating web applications.
-The purpose of the application is to fetch and display stock data for a list of predefined stock symbols from Yahoo Finance.
+The purpose of the application is to fetch and display stock data for a list of all FNO stock symbols.
 It provides an interactive dashboard where users can view various stock metrics and signals for each stock.

 ### The main features of the dashboard include: